jstetich/FOCB_WQ/Graphics/Surface_Graphics.md

 collected by volunteers.

 This notebook focuses on developing graphics for the “State of Casco Bay” report, not on detailed statistical analyses.
+In particular, this notebook develops graphics showing current status of water quality at different locations.

-The central challenge is that we are trying to find ways to summarize seven water quality variables, measured at twenty three locations, in a compact and easy to follow format.
+The central design challenge is that we are trying to find ways to summarize six (seven) water quality variables, measured at twenty three locations, over a period of years.
+We need graphics that are compact and easy to follow.
+We also want the graphics to be directly comparable to the graphics developed to look at long-term trends in these same water quality parameters.

+This version makes several changes from the draft surface graphics notebook.
+First, is simplifies and standardizes Station names.
+Second, it uses facet graphics to show status of six variables and it adds a temperature by dissolved oxygen graphic.
+We also found ways to integrate transformed chlorophyll axes into facet plots, which we use her and in the companion “Surface\_Trends\_Graphics.Rmd” notebook.

 # Load Libraries